Hacking VMAF and VMAF NEG: vulnerability to different preprocessing methods: Results verification on encoded streams

 \section{Results verification on encoded streams}

-VMAF is widely used in codec comparisons as one of the main objective metrics for video quality estimation, for example \cite{b13}.
-To ensure that the proposed approach was applicable in this field, we changed the main pipeline by adding a video compression step for compared sequences before VMAF value calculation as shown in Fig. ~\ref{figpipline2}.
-Therefore VMAF was calculated twice: between GT and compressed video; then between GT and compressed preprocessed video.
+VMAF is widely used in codec comparisons as a main objective estimate of video quality—for example, in\cite{b13}.
+To ensure our proposed approach is applicable in this field, we changed the main comparison pipeline by adding a video-compression step before calculating VMAF, as Fig. ~\ref{figpipline2} shows.
+Our approach therefore calculated VMAF twice: once for the compressed GT video, then once for the compressed and preprocessed video.
 The plot below shows the difference between corresponding VMAF scores (compressed and compressed with preprocessing).
-We used x265 to compress videos with the following bitrates: 2, 4, 6, 8, and 10 Mbps.
-All videos duration was increased to 300 frames in order to allow codec stabilisation.
-The results of several different videos from the dataset are shown in Fig. ~\ref{figcodec} and Fig. ~\ref{fig_RD}.
-For each video, VMAF gain remained on the same level as it was during tuning without compression.
-VMAF was generally increased more at high bitrates.
+We used x265 to compress the videos at the following bitrates: 2, 4, 6, 8, and 10 Mbps.
+We increased all video durations to 300 frames to allow codec stabilization.
+The results for several videos from the data set appear in Fig. ~\ref{figcodec} and Fig. ~\ref{fig_RD}.
+For each one, the VMAF gain stayed the same relative to the tuned but uncompressed video.
+The VMAF generally increased more at high bitrates.